Refusal to Take Breathalyzer Laws in Wisconsin: Why You Should Probably NOT Refuse the Breath Test

 The Grieve Law firm handles cases for first time and repeat OWI offenders with or without refusal in Milwaukee, Waukesha and throughout Wisconsin.

-Keep in mind if you chose to refuse the chemical test, law enforcement could attempt to obtain a warrant to take a sample of your blood anyway.
+Keep in mind if you refused the chemical test, law enforcement could attempt to obtain a warrant to take a sample of your blood anyway.
 You would still be subjected to the potential penalties for refusing to provide a sample.

 Given the significant consequences of an implied consent refusal in Wisconsin, it is important to hire an experienced OWI lawyer to protect your rights.